wp-plugins/avectra-netforum-single-sign-on/readme.txt

 == Installation ==

-Netforum SSO plugin uses the Netforum xWeb web services to authenticate users.
+Netforum Pro SSO plugin uses the Netforum xWeb web services to authenticate users.
 This allows for Single Sign on Capabilities, where users can sign in to Wordpress using their Netforum credentials (username and password).